Lauren L. Buisker, Ph.D.

 Pronouns: She/Her/Hers

 As a daughter of two high school teachers, I am a passionate educator, having taught classes on argumentation, debate, deliberation, interpersonal communication, introductory writing, gender and communication, political communication, popular culture, public speaking, rhetorical criticism, and workplace communication.
-I also currently serve as the Assistant Course Director for Public Speaking at CSU, a role in which I co-teach a graduate level class on communication pedagogy.
+I also currently serve as the Director of Debate for the Bates College Brooks Quimby Debate Council.

 Publications